Mini-SPX Index Options (XSP)

 Index Options may be Eligible for 60/40 Tax Treatment

-Many S&P 500 index options—including Mini-SPX, which has the same notional size as SPY options and goes by the ticker XSPSM—may be eligible for more favorable tax treatment.
-Under section 1256 of the Tax Code, certain exchange-traded options, including XSP, may qualify for 60% long term/40% short-term rates, even if the option is held for less than a year.
-With 2019 long-term capital gains rates ranging from 0-20% versus short-term capital gains rates of 10-37%, Mini-SPX options may allow you to keep more of your trading profits.
+For tax purposes, unlike ETF options, index options - including SPX, Mini-SPX (XSP), RUT and Mini-RUT (MRUT) - may be eligible for more favorable tax treatment.
+Under section 1256 of the Tax Code, certain exchange-traded options, including XSP and MRUT, may qualify for 60% long term/40% short-term rates, even if the option is held for less than a year.
+With long-term capital gains rates ranging from 0-20% versus short-term capital gains rates of 10-37%, Cboe index options may allow you to keep more of your trading profits.

 Potential Tax Savings with Index Options